bitcoin-core-review-club/website/index.md

 layout: default
 title: home
 ---
-### A monthly review club for Bitcoin Core PRs
+### A review club for Bitcoin Core PRs

-<span class="question">What is this?</span> &nbsp;A monthly club for reviewing
+<span class="question">What is this?</span> &nbsp;A club for reviewing
 Bitcoin Core PRs in {{ site.meeting_location }}.
-Meetings take place on the **first
-{{ site.meeting_day }} of the month, at {{ site.meeting_time }}**.
+Meetings take place on **{{ site.meeting_day }}, at {{ site.meeting_time }}**.

-<span class="question">What's it for?</span> &nbsp;To help newer contributors
+<span class="question">What's it for?</span> &nbsp;To help all contributors
-learn about the Bitcoin Core codebase and review process.
-The review club is *not* primarily intended to help open PRs get merged.
+learn about the Bitcoin Core codebase and participate in the review process.
+The review club is meant to be **beginner-friendly**, and is *not* primarily intended to help open PRs get merged.

 <span class="question">Who should take part?</span> &nbsp;Anyone who wants to
 learn about contributing to Bitcoin Core.
 All are welcome to come and ask questions!

 <span class="question">What's the benefit for participants?</span>
-&nbsp;Reviewing and testing PRs is the best way to start contributing to Bitcoin Core, but it's difficult to know where to start.
+&nbsp;Reviewing PRs is hard, and much more fun with friends.
+Authors and working groups can use this venue to answer questions, document discussions in public, and encourage more people to join.
+For newcomers, reviewing and testing PRs is the best way to start contributing to Bitcoin Core, but it's difficult to know where to start.
 There are hundreds of open PRs, many require a lot of contextual knowledge, and contributors and reviewers often use unfamiliar terminology.
 The review club will give you the tools and knowledge you need in order to take part in the [Bitcoin Core review process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review) on GitHub.